Dr. Shirley's History Pages

 AD 56

-Paul writes I Corinthians
+Paul wrote I Corinthians

 AD 57

-Paul writes Romans, II Corinthians
+Paul wrote Romans, II Corinthians

 Paul's last visit to Jerusalem (Acts 21)